 cavitations have been linked to significant neurological diseases such as MS.

-The most common site for a cavitation is in the site of an extracted wisdom teeth.
+The most common site for cavitation is the site of extracted wisdom teeth.

-Energetically, wisdom teeth are linked to the heart, small intestine and the parasympathetic and sympathetic nervous systems.
+Energetically, wisdom teeth are linked to the heart, small intestine and parasympathetic and sympathetic nervous systems.

 Consequently, a citation at the site of a wisdom tooth may lead to heart symptoms such as arrhythmias.